Bharatmandge/movierevenuepredictor/README.md

 - 🤖 Machine Learning model for revenue prediction
 - 💻 Interactive Streamlit web application
 - 💾 Model training & saving using joblib/pickle
 - 📈 Real-time predictions using user inputs
+- Use to predict the revenue of the movie

 ---